Articles

 "A physical examination doesn't tell you if you have enough DNA there to test," said Barry Logan, director of the Washington State Patrol's Forensic Laboratory Services Bureau.
 "You have to do the test to know.
 In theory, a cell is enough."

 DNA typing became available in the early 1990s but required large samples.
-2 or 3 years ago, finding a match to the DNA in his saliva would require a sample the size of a quarter sized stain to narrow a suspect down to only one in about 20,000 people.
+Two or three years ago, finding a match to the DNA in his saliva required a sample the size of a quarter sized stain to narrow a suspect down to one in 20,000 people.

 In 1987, "DNA wasn't on anybody's mind at all."
-The sample was taken for blood type analysis, said King County sheriff's spokesman John Urquhart and former Deputy Prosecutor Al Matthews.
+The sample was taken for blood type analysis, said King County sheriff's spokesman, John Urquhart.

-Kary Mullis, chemist at the University of California, Berkeley, came up with the concept of PCR in the mid-1980s, it took years for the technique to be perfected and prove reliable enough to be accepted in forensics.
-He eventually won the Nobel Prize.
+Kary Mullis, chemist at the University of California, Berkeley, came up with the concept of PCR in the mid-1980s, it took years for the technique to be perfected and reliable enough to be accepted in forensics and eventually won the Nobel Prize.

-The policy at the King County Medical Examiner's Office is to ambitiously collect and preserve evidence, says Dr. Richard Harruff, chief medical examiner.
-"The concept is that we don't know what happened, we don't know what the circumstances are, and we only have one chance to do the right thing, so we do everything we can.
+The policy at the King County Medical Examiner's Office is to ambitiously collect and preserve evidence.
+Dr. Richard Harruff, chief medical examiner says, "The concept is that we don't know what happened, we don't know what the circumstances are, and we only have one chance to do the right thing, so we do everything we can.
 We don't regard anything as too deteriorated to collect."

 Forensic scientists must analyze and reanalyze 10,000 pieces of related evidence, including bird nests, pieces of paper, clothing, pop cans, cigarettes, fibers, hairs and soil, stored away for almost 20 years.
 That doesn't include items recently taken from Ridgway's homes and vehicles.
 With STR typing, those boxes of watches and jewelry could be a gold mine.

 They begin the search with a visible stain under a bright light.
-A chemical agent and several steps will reveal semen stains in glowing pink.
-After the DNA is found, it is evaluated, quantified, copied and analyzed with a $55,000 capillary electrophoresis machine, then a report and peer review.
-This takes about a month.
+A chemical agent will reveal semen stains.
+After the DNA is found, it is evaluated, quantified, copied and analyzed with a $55,000 capillary electrophoresis machine, a report and peer review.
+This took about a month.

-The Medical Examiners' Office dries blood samples now instead of freezing them.
-They keep better and are easier to store.
-Now, in addition to lifting fingerprints from the neck of a strangulation victim, they swab for skin cells.
+The Medical Examiners' Office dried blood samples instead of freezing them.
+They kept better and were easier to store.
+In addition to lifting fingerprints from the neck of a strangulation victim, they swab for skin cells.

 Kari & Associates